Yasir896/ReMed/README.md

 # ReMed

 ### What is Happening
 This Application is a Reminder for daily Medication intake.
+User can Create and Eidt Reminder.

 ### Features
 - View reminders